enriquepablo/aprdna/README.rst

 usage: aprdna [-h] [-a NAME] [-p PERIOD] [-t TOLERANCE] [-m LENGTH] [-r THROTTLE] path

-Search for repetitions of nucleotides.
+Search for periodic repetitions of dinucleotides.
+Given a GenBank sequence file, it will search it for repetitions of each of all possible dinucleotides with a periodicity of PERIOD +/- TOLERANCE.
+DNA regions in which there are LENGTH or more consecutive repetitions are considered a match.
+The output is the percentage of the sequence corresponding to matching regions for each dinucleotide, and PDFs comparing the matching regions with other features published with the given sequence files.

 positional arguments:
-  path                  Path to Sequence file
+  path                  Path to GenBank Sequence file

 optional arguments:
   -h, --help            show help message and exit